-This guide from PRIME provides an overview of what you’ll want to consider when you set up your online shop - marketplaces, delivery, promotion and payment options.
+This guide provides an overview of what you’ll want to consider when you set up your online shop - marketplaces, delivery, promotion and payment options.
 It also includes links to further resources.

 What online shop is best for your business’ products?
 This article contains a discussion of the pros and cons of selling through eBay, Amazon, Etsy or your own website.